 “Automatically checked boxes about subscribing to their newsletters is annoying and gives a negative experience when buying online” - 32-year-old, Male

 Consumers noted they’re less spontaneous when shopping online and they spend more time thinking about whether they really need to make a purchase.
-Participants revealed they spend more time browsing and selecting items to purchase online than in-store for a few reasons:
+Contributors revealed they spend more time browsing and selecting items to purchase online than in-store for a few reasons:

 However, the shoppers made notable exceptions of when they would buy online without hesitation, for example, if the brand has been ‘tried and trusted’.
 A prior positive shopping experience with a store or brand lifted any reasonable doubt that the consumers were concerned about when buying online.

 It’s suggested that consumers are most looking forward to trying new products and brands in-store upon their reopening, being that they have reserved online shopping for ‘tried and trusted’ products where they have had a previously positive in-store experience before the pandemic.
-One participant commented they were willing to pay more in-store just to have the reassurance of a salesperson to talk to:
+One contributor commented they were willing to pay more in-store just to have the reassurance of a salesperson to talk to:

 “I’ve purposely paid more in-store when there is a discount for buying online because I’ve wanted to have that conversation with a salesperson about bigger tech items, televisions, etc.” - 38-year-old, Male